Martymoose98/2BHook/README.md

 # 2B Hook
 A Mod Menu For NieR:Automata

-#What it does:
+# What it does:

 2B Hook is a mod menu, which means it has multiple features inside one mod.
 Here are some of the features:

 Godmode

-No Fall
+No Fall Damage

 No Enemy Damage